Best Small Gas Grills in 2023

 6- Rogue SE 425 Natural Gas Grill

-The Napoleon's usage of two kinds of burners distinguishes it from other grills.
-In addition to four regular propane burners, the rogue has two infrared burners in the back, letting you to sear steaks or even use the grill as a rotisserie.
+Napoleon’s usage of two kinds of burners distinguishes it from other grills.
+In addition to four regular propane burners, the Rogue has two infrared burners in the back, letting you sear steaks or even use the grill as a rotisserie.
 When combined with its four front standard burners, you have a grill that can create a variety of cooking zones.

-In addition, there's an infrared side burner for cooking sides or warming sauces.
-Despite having 425 square inches of cooking area, the Rogue manages to have a relatively modest width of 48 inches, despite the fact that the side tables do not fold down.
+In addition, there’s an infrared side burner for cooking sides or warming sauces.
+Despite having 425 square inches of cooking area, the Rogue manages to have a relatively modest width of 48 inches, even though the side tables do not fold down.
 We also appreciate how it is made entirely of stainless steel, including the grilling grates, giving it a more upscale appearance for your outdoor living space.

 - Cooking Area: 425 square inches